Codicy/django-authenticator/README.md

 This package can be installed with pip:

 ```
-pip install jupyterhub-django-session-authenticator
+pip install django-authenticator-gdaley
 ```

-Alternately, you can clone this repository and run:
+Alternately, you can clone the source repository and run:

 ```
-cd jupyterhub-django-session-authenticator
+cd django-authenticator
 pip install -e .
 ```